The Six Sheltie Colors

 2. The Mahogany Sable Sheltie

-The Mahogany Sable Sheltie develops darker fur in the realm of chestnut or mahogany, which is often tipped or heavily overlaid with black.
+The Mahogany Sable Sheltie carries a more dramatic coat, a deep and layered blend of chestnut and mahogany which is often tipped or heavily overlaid with black.

 The Mahogany Sable Sheltie Color